List of Underdog characters: Batty-Man

 Batty-Man (voiced by Allen Swift) is a vampire villain who commands a massive army of giant bats and lives in Belfrey Castle.

-In "Batty-Man", he and his batty army caused a crime wave nationwide, baffling everyone in the country.
+In "Batty-Man", he and his batty army cause a crime wave nationwide, baffling everyone in the country.
 The crime wave was arranged to make Underdog powerless enough so Batty-Man could not be stopped from pulling the crime of the century.
-Soon, Underdog found out Batty-Man was the crook behind the crime wave after Sweet Polly was taken captive.
-Underdog had to rescue her and defeat Batty-Man, but he failed and was captured.
-Batty-Man later planned to steal all the gold in Fort Knox and use it to go to Europe by turning the gold into bowling balls.
-Underdog and Polly escaped before they could get turned into bowling balls and defeated Batty-Man.
-Everything was then returned to its rightful owners.
+Soon, Underdog learns that Batty-Man was the crook behind the crime wave after Polly is taken captive.
+Underdog attempts to rescue Polly, only to be captured by Batty-Man.
+Underdog and Polly escape before they can get turned into bowling balls and defeat Batty-Man.

-Batty-Man was later freed from prison by Simon Bar Sinister.
-He, along with Riff Raff and the Electric Eel, was enlisted to help Simon with his Vacuum Gun plan, which Underdog later stopped.

-In the 1987 Spotlight Comics Underdog #2, Batty-Man was at home watching the news when he noticed Sweet Polly.
-He instantly fell in love with Sweet Polly and ordered his right-hand man, Georgie, and his bat minions to kidnap Sweet Polly and bring her over to his castle in order to woo her.
-But Sweet Polly did not return his feelings and Batty-Man ordered Georgie to take her down to the catacombs.
-Shoeshine heard Polly's cries for help and changed into Underdog to rescue her.
-After Polly was rescued, Batty-Man said to her that "their love was never meant to be."
+Batty-Man appears in the Spotlight Comics series Underdog, where he falls in love with Polly and attempts to woo her.
+Polly did not return his feelings, prompting Batty-Man to take her down to the catacombs.
+Underdog hears Polly's cries for help and goes to rescue her.
+After Polly is rescued, Batty-Man said to her that "their love was never meant to be."